 LocationAlhambra , CA United States

-Akbar is a bar that has been in Los Angeles’s Silver Lake neighborhood for 21 years.
+Akbar has been a Silver Lake watering hole for 21 years.
 Its mission statement reads: “We abhor homophobia.
 And hetero-phobia.”
 Alhambra resident Joshua Castro and I sit on the edge of a planter to talk about the upcoming performances happening at Akbar that night.
 Castro wears a Pikachu skirt and a black tee.
 He will be performing three lyrical poems as part of the venue’s monthly activist-oriented showcase, Planet QUEER.

 “Has any of your art been inspired by Alhambra?”
 I asked him.

 “Actually, [‘Christmas, stop coming to town in September’] was inspired by a house in Alhambra that was beautifully decorated,” Castro said.
 “We’re talking candy canes, ribbons on the door, icicles everywhere.
 It was really beautiful.
 The only problem was that it was early October.”

 Castro’s interest in writing began in 2010 after watching a cable special on F. Scott Fitzgerald.
 He was amazed by what the eccentric novelist had accomplished at such a young age.
 At the time, he was attending East Los Angeles College, but he decided that he wanted to write and to be remembered.
 He immediately began drafting his first novel.
 Today, Castro has published several short stories and poems and has written many more.